mstksg/functor-combinators/README.md

 The main benefit of this library in specific is to allow you to be able to work with different functor combinators with a uniform and lawful interface, so the real functionality here is the wide variety of functor combinators from all around the Haskell ecosystem.
-This library also "fills in the matrix", in a sense, of functor combinators in specific roles that are missing from the haskell ecosystem.
+This library does not provide the functor combinators, as much as it re-exports them with a unified interface.
+However, it does "fill in the matrix", in a sense, of functor combinators in specific roles that are missing from the haskell ecosystem.

 To jump into using it, import *Data.Functor.Combinator*.
 For a full introduction, check out the *[Functor Combinatorpedia][combinatorpedia]*, which